Mohammedk95/Car-Parts-Segmentation/README.md

 # Car Parts Segmentation using YOLOv8

 This project focuses on segmenting car parts in images using the YOLOv8 segmentation model.
-The goal is to accurately detect and segment various car parts, such as wheels, doors, mirrors, headlights, and bumpers, in images.
+The goal is to accurately detect and segment various car parts, such as wheels, doors, mirrors, headlights, bumpers, and more, in images.
 This task is essential for applications like automotive repair, quality control, and autonomous driving.

 ---